borntyping/sous-chef/README.rst

 	gunicorn --env 'SOUS_CHEF_SETTINGS=config.py' 'sous_chef:create_app()'

 The Flask settings ``CHEF_URL``, ``CHEF_KEY`` and ``CHEF_CLIENT`` are used to create a Chef API client, using PyChef's `autoconfigure`_ as a fallback.
+See ``sous_chef/defaults.py`` for more information on the configuration options.

 The app can be run in debug mode by using the `create_debug_app` function: